Highway of Tears: Project E-Pana

-Racism
+Accusations of racism

 Some critics argue that the lack of results arising from this investigation is the result of systemic racism.
 This was also reported to be an issue in the case of Vancouver's missing women and the Robert Pickton murders.
-The issue of systemic racism in these cases is explored in Finding Dawn, the 2006 documentary by Christine Welsh whose film includes a section on the Highway of Tears victim Ramona Wilson, including interviews with family and community members.
+Activists argue that media coverage of these cases has been limited, claiming that "media assign a lesser value to aboriginal women."

-Activists argue that media coverage of these cases has been limited, claiming that "media assign a lesser value to aboriginal women".
 Furthermore, despite the fact that these disappearances date back as far as 1970, it was not until 2005 that an RCMP task force was launched to look into similarities between the cases.
-Nicole Hoar, a Caucasian woman who disappeared in 2002 received a disproportionate amount of media attention at the time of her disappearance.
+Nicole Hoar, a white woman who disappeared in 2002, received a disproportionate amount of media attention at the time of her disappearance.
 Hers was the first of the Highway of Tears cases to be covered in The Globe and Mail, Vancouver Sun, and Edmonton Journal.
 Gladys Radek, a native activist and the aunt of victim Tamara Chipman, "believes that if it weren't for Hoar, the police would have invested less effort in investigating cases, and the media would have done little, if anything, to inform the public about the tragedies along the road."